Fishing is Fun (FIF) Awards Grants to 8 Angling Projects

-In June 2017, Colorado Parks and Wildlife awarded grant funds of $400,000 to nine projects that aim to improve angling opportunities around Colorado.
+In June 2018, Colorado Parks and Wildlife awarded grant funds of $400,000 to eight projects that aim to improve angling opportunities around Colorado.
 This year’s approved projects include improved angling access, habitat improvement, and trail and boat access.
 Funding recipients include projects in the San Luis Valley, on the Yampa and Crystal rivers, and in the northern Front Range in Denver and Mead.

 The Fishing Is Fun program provides up to $400,000 in matching grants annually to local and county governments, park and recreation departments, water districts, angling organizations and others for projects to improve angling opportunities in Colorado.

 Among the types of projects supported through Fishing Is Fun are stream and river habitat improvements, access improvements, perpetual easements for public access, pond and lake habitat improvements, fish retention structures, development of new fishing ponds, and amenity improvements such as shade shelters, benches and restrooms.